-Paying for everyday purchases has become super easy with the use of plastic cards—debit, credit, gift card, you name it—especially since the invention of contactless payments like tap and mobile wallets.
-All you need to do is hover over the point of sale device or scan your screen, which is convenient.
+Paying for everyday purchases has become effortless with the use of plastic cards — debit, credit, gift card, you name it — especially since the invention of contactless payments like tap and mobile wallets.

-But being able to pay from a distance is not even the best part, particularly when it comes to credit cards.
-Whether you carry it around in your back pocket or load it on a device, your credit card may offer impressive perks that can save you money and safeguard your purchases.
-However, many people overlook the added benefits of their card and miss out on these savings.
+But paying from a distance isn’t even the best part, particularly when it comes to credit cards.
+Whether you carry it around in your back pocket or load it onto a device, your credit card may offer impressive perks that can save you money and safeguard your purchases.
+However, many people overlook the added benefits of their cards and miss these savings.

 Here are five unique ways you can use your credit card better.

 Price protection is a valuable perk.
 Suppose an item goes on sale a week after you bought it.
 In that case, the price protection service on your credit card may reimburse you the difference if you claim it within a specific number of days.
 Typically, the rebate is capped per purchase, up to a total value per year.

 For example, when cardholders of the MBNA Rewards World Elite® Mastercard® buy a new eligible item in Canada and the price drops within 60 days, the price protection service can pay the difference up to $500 per item, up to $1,000 in claims annually.

 The KOHO Premium card provides users with Price Match, a similar feature.
 Cardholders send KOHO their receipts for recent purchases and KOHO does the work.
 If the item goes on sale or is cheaper through another retailer, the difference is credited to the account.
 Only items with the magnifying glass icon within the transaction history are eligible for this benefit, as KOHO works with the store’s matching policy (usually 14, 30, or 60 days).

 That means your credit card can save you money and stop you from being peeved at your full-price purchases.